RhymeForge ยท Word page

 Words that rhyme with Analyses

-Analyses: four-syllable, a common-tongue word, vowel sitting on the centred /ษ/, ending that spills into a fricative.
+Analyses: four-syllable, a common-tongue word, vowel sitting on the centred /ษ›/, ending that spills into a fricative.
 The lyric earns it by placement, not by selection.
-Engine returns: strict matches don't survive the classifier, family rhymes come up empty, the slant pool, matched on vowel alone, is huge.
+Engine returns: the perfect column carries weight on its own, family rhymes come up empty, the slant pool, matched on vowel alone, is huge.
 Lyric returns: a household-word.
-Use the assonance pool freely; the ear treats most of those matches as rhymes.
+Pull from the perfect column first; it has range you can use across a whole song.

 Exact match from the stressed vowel onward, with voice-pair near-perfects folded in.